Neptunya/infinity-nikki-library/src/pages/resources/styling-challenge-scoring.md

 ## How was this formula derived?

 I used round 1 of mira crown wishfield styling challenge, where the recommended style was sweet.
 I unequipped everything and just chose a dress, hair, and shoes and noted down the style values for each piece.
-Then, I went through the styling battle, noting down the score I got for the clothing, hair, and footwear category, which I did with all the dress, hair, and shoe options I had available.
+Then, I went through the styling challenge, noting down the score I got for the clothing, hair, and footwear category, which I did with all the dress, hair, and shoe options I had available.

 I modeled the scoring formula as: